plaintextaccounting/plaintextaccounting/src/index.md

 A rough comparison of the big three PTA apps' main features, <!-- last updated: 2024-09 -->
 plus some relevant third-party tools in italics. <!-- notable likely-to-be-made-to-work ones -->
+(Plus some geeky technical bits that you may not care about.)
 Corrections and suggestions are appreciated ([chat](https://matrix.to/#/#plaintextaccounting:matrix.org)).
 You can also use this as a kind of overview, quick reference or porting guide.
 (See also [syntax quick reference](quickref/).)